jonas8900/personal-website/Issues.md

 - mobile screen-flip and the landing descriptioncard / white background is shorter than the card
 - animation are triggert in the first seconds of loading the page, maybe we can choose a loading screen here or fade in animations
 - only an h2 on the landingpage, needs to be fixed

+##### what needs to be done?
+- headline above the landingpage
+- buttons to get to the project (vercel & github)
+- optimize the picture in project EMBS inside the monitor